 — PETA (@peta) May 21, 2021

 … which led officials to seize more than 69 protected big cats (lions, tigers, lion-tiger hybrids, and a jaguar) from Tiger King Park.
 The DOJ’s search and seizure warrant was based in part on evidence obtained by PETA’s lawyers in January 2021, including admissions that they had elicited regarding ongoing big-cat breeding (in violation of a court order) and the “neurotic behavior” of a jaguar as well as testimony elicited from Lowe that he had housed big-cat cubs and juveniles in his home and let employees take the cubs home with them.
 Authorities later transferred 61 other animals (including a porcupine, a camel, bobcats, lemurs, and raccoons) Lowe and his wife, Lauren Lowe, had signed over to the government.
+The Lowes have entered into a consent decree with the DOJ agreeing to never again exhibit animals, and surrendering all rights to the confiscated animals.

 ‘Doc’ Antle to Face the Courtroom—and the Consequences